- Enjoy an amazing sunrise over Dhaulagiri and the Annapurnas

 - Stay at a teahouse with one of Nepal's best panoramic views

-- Descend through pastoral villages on your way down to Tatopani
+- Descend through pastoral villages to Tatopani

 Planning Your Trek